benjamin-swain/benjamin-swain/README.md

 - Led CI/CD and backend infrastructure for over-the-air systems, managing a 10–12 person engineering team deploying to AKS and GKE.
 - Built a ten-stage parallel ETL pipeline for autonomous map data, improving processing performance by 50×.
-- Awarded first place in the [Melting Pot Contest (NeurIPS 2023)](https://neurips.cc/virtual/2023/competition/66585), hosted by Google DeepMind and MIT, for training multi-agent reinforcement learning models on GPU infrastructure.
+- Awarded first place as a solo developer in the [Melting Pot Contest (NeurIPS 2023)](https://neurips.cc/virtual/2023/competition/66585), hosted by Google DeepMind and MIT, for training multi-agent reinforcement learning models on GPU infrastructure.

 ---